Olulan1/COMP1850-Week1/task1.1/task1.md

 mkdir directory_name > new directory of name [directory_name]
-touch filename > create new file/folder in current dir with file name [filename] assuming that it does not already exist git status > tracks changes to the repository that are to committed and pushed next. git add A- > Stages all changes in the repository since the last commit.
+touch filename > create new file/folder in current dir with file name [filename] assuming that it does not already exist git status > tracks changes to the repository that are to committed and pushed next. git add A- > Stages all changes in the repository since the last commit or staging of changes. git commit -m '[text]' > commits all changes that have been staged, only if a text message is provided at the end of it git push > pushes all committed changes to the main repository git pull > Idk yet

 rm -rf > complete destruction of a folder or file